 Benefits of call center automation

-What's more, customer experience-led companies may experience 1,9 times higher return on spend, 1.9 times higher order value, 1.7 times higher customer retention and 1.6 times higher brand awareness.
+What’s more, customer experience-led companies may experience 1,9 times higher return on spend, 1.9 times higher order value, 1.7 times higher customer retention, and 1.6 times higher brand awareness.

 One of the greatest benefits of automation is faster resolution time.
 Virtual agents can search through data in seconds and work 24/7, all year long, which allows them to solve problems constantly.
 From a business point of view, a crucial plus is reducing average handling time, also known as AHT.

-It represents an average time that agents spend handling a case.
-Human agents' AHT is usually somewhere in between 240 to 600 seconds.
+It represents the average time that agents spend handling a case.
+Human agents’ AHT is usually somewhere in between 240 to 600 seconds.
 Call center automation can reduce it by several tens of seconds.
-Even this seemingly negligible amount of time significantly helps with achieving your KPI's.
+Even this seemingly negligible amount of time significantly helps with achieving your KPI’s.